Let's Talk About One of the Most Asked Questions on Forums...

 ⭐️ Lamp Issues

-Lamps can cause huge issues!
+Lamps can cause huge issues.
 Even with the longevity of LEDs, the strength of these little diodes depletes over time, and quicker than you may think!
 Ensure you change your lamp regularly for a full and safe cure.
-Hand placement is crucial; if your client's fingers are too far in the lamp, it can inhibit gel cure and cause chipping.
+Hand placement is crucial, if your client's fingers are too far in the lamp, it can inhibit gel cure and cause chipping.
 Most lamps have hand placement guides.
 Check with your brand for their lamp recommendations to use with their products.
-Timing is also important; ensure you are curing your gels according to the manufacturer's instructions.
+Timing is also important, ensure you are curing your gels according to the manufacturer's instructions and fully, without gaps and breaks, do not allow your client to keep removing the hand during the cure time.

 ⭐️ Mucky Free Edge

-If you are dehydrating the nail but missing the area underneath the free edge, you could be leaving dirt, oil, grime, and other contaminants that inhibit the adhesion of your gel.
-Simply ensure you wipe and cleanse underneath the free edge just before application!
+If you are dehydrating the nail but missing the area underneath the free edge, you could be leaving dirt, oil, grime, and other contaminants that will inhibit the adhesion of your gel.
+Simply ensure you wipe and cleanse underneath the free edge just before application! i do this using a wipe and gel cleanse and tuck it right under that free edge area.

 ⭐️ Client Lifestyle

 This goes without saying, it isn't always tech error that causes chipping.
 Client lifestyle can be a major factor.
-Does your client work in an office or with a till?
+Does your client work in an office or with a cash till?
 Constantly bashing the tips could cause the gel to thin and weaken, wearing down the capping.
 Do they pick sellotape off boxes or work with cardboard?
 Constant picking of labels and tape can cause lifting.
 Teeth can be a big issue; running nails over teeth, picking, or playing with nails weakens the gel and causes chipping.
+We have to be investigators too !

 ⭐️ Prep Prowess

-Proper prep is the foundation for all nail work.
-Imagine building a house without a foundation—what will happen?
+Correct nail prep is the foundation for all good nail work.
+Imagine building a house without a foundation, what will happen?
 That house will fall and crumble.
 The importance of good foundations from the ground up is key to good adhesion.
 Remove ALL non-living tissue from the nail plate.
 Etch lightly with a 180/220/240 file, taking care not to disturb the intermediate layers of the nail plate.
 This layer is softer and less stable than your dorsal layer and will disrupt adhesion.
 Ensure you fully dehydrate the nail plate and prevent re-contamination afterward!
 These simple tips will ensure a stable foundation is achieved.

 Along with all of this: